JusticeLeee/DC_GAN/README.md

 # Using DCGAN model generate deer picture in cifar10
 ```
-A large amount of training data is passed to the fully connected layer through the convolutional neural network and then trained to produce the image of the deer.
-Compared with the traditional deep learning network, in addition to the fully connected layer, it can pass through the convolutional layer and the pooling layer.
-Obtain local features and reduce the image size to greatly increase the training speed.
+A large amount of training data is passed to the fully connected layer through the convolutional neural network, and the image of the deer is generated after training.
+Compared with the traditional deep learning network, in addition to the fully connected layer, CNN obtains local features through the convolutional layer and the pooling layer,
+and reduces the image size to greatly increase the training speed.
 ```
 ### Environment
 * Jupyter Notebook